1 dead, dozens hurt as tornadoes hit Texas and Oklahoma

 Keli Cain of the Oklahoma Emergency Management Office said at least three other counties were also hit by storms, with flash flooding in some areas.

-The National Weather Service said tornadoes also were reported in Texas and Arkansas and a storm system was heading toward Lousiana.
+The National Weather Service said tornadoes also were reported in Texas and Arkansas and a storm system was heading toward Louisiana.

 In Texas, authorities in Lamar County said at least 50 homes were damaged or destroyed and 10 people were treated at one hospital, including two with critical injuries.
 No deaths were immediately reported.